vippsas/vipps-woocommerce/readme.txt

  * 'vippsStatusCheckErrorHandler' - A filter that should return function taking a statustext and an error object.
 It receives the default error handler, and is called when checking the order status with ajax for some reason ends up in an error.

 == Changelog ==

+= 2020.0x.xx version 1.4.8 =
+ * Fixed a bug in express checkout shipping calculations where cart totals could be wrong

 = 2020.05.25 version 1.4.7 =
  * Support themes that use their own templating-mechanism by allowing the use of a real page ID to handle the Vipps special pages